Anosaw/PCBS_Self-projection_in_MTT/README.md

 ### Predictions

-We know that reaction times (and error rates) are higher in the projection condition than in the present.
+We know that reaction times (and error rates) are higher in the past and future conditions than in the present.
 The question we aim to answer with this experiment is: **does the *distance* of projection have a parametric effect on reaction times (and error rates) ?**

 If it does, then we would expect reaction times (and error rates) to be significantly higher the farther the projection is.
 Thus, the conditions *9 years in the past* and *9 years in the future* should show the highest reaction times (and error rates), followed by *3 years*, then *6 years*, then *present*.